 “Smoking marijuana trails birth control, drinking alcohol and divorce, but is on par with widely accepted acts including gambling, sex between an unmarried man and woman, gay or lesbian relations, stem cell research, and having a baby outside of marriage”

-These stats clearly symbolize that majority of Americans favor smoking marijuana and drinking alcohol at least on the moral grounds.
-It could be well anticipated that the federal status of marijuana might be the reason behind lesser acceptance of smoking marijuana in comparison with drinking alcohol.
+These stats clearly symbolize that the majority of Americans favor smoking marijuana and drinking alcohol at least on moral grounds.
+It could be well anticipated that the federal status of marijuana might be the reason behind the lesser acceptance of smoking marijuana in comparison with drinking alcohol.
 However, the tide of marijuana is well in favor of legalization.
 This might be the reason that Trump administration is also showing some positive signs towards relaxing marijuana norms especially in the states where it’s legal.

 US President Donald Trump said that he “probably will end up supporting” the recent bill barring the federal government’s interference with marijuana legalization laws at the state level.